Seventh Chords Explained: Maj7, Min7, and Dominant 7

 Seventh chords in a key

 Just like triads, you can build a seventh chord on each note of the scale.
 In C major the diatonic seventh chords are Cmaj7, Dm7, Em7, Fmaj7, G7, Am7 and Bm7♭5.
 Notice the V chord (G7) is the only dominant 7 — that’s why moving G7 to Cmaj7 feels so satisfying.
-This builds directly on your diatonic chords, and the ii–V–I in sevenths (Dm7–G7–Cmaj7) is the most important progression in jazz.
+This builds directly on your diatonic chords, and the ii–V–I in sevenths (Dm7–G7–Cmaj7) is the most important chord progression in jazz.

 How to use them in songwriting